microtrain/bootcamp/CourseSyllabus.md

 The [courseware](https://github.com/microtrain/bootcamp) is avaiable on GitHub.
 * https://github.com/microtrain/bootcamp

 ## Description
 The class is 40 hours a week for 10 weeks.
 It is comprised of a series of units with each unit corrosponding to a chapter in the courseware.
 A unit or chapter is compirsed pf working lectures, exercises, labs and additional resources.
 The goal of this class is to provide a working knowledge of web and mobile application development.
 This course is not a deep dive on any one topic, rather it is intended to provide a working foundation that will allow you to hit the ground running and give you the knowledge base upon which to build a career.
 In most cases you will get a light introduction to a topic; typically with in a specific context.
 We will build on these topics as we progress through the course.
 The syllabus is tentative and may be adjusted to the pace of the class as a whole.
 The last two to three weeks of class are open and are intended for to allow each stundet to complete a single or multiple projects to add to their portfolio.

-## Expectations
-* Class starts promptly at 9am, you are expected to have your systems booted up and to be ready to go by 9am.
-* Please limit cell phone use during lecture.

 ## Unit Composition